-In connection with the Galaxy Acquisition, the Corporation issued approximately US\$2.4 million aggregate principal amount of unsecured convertible debentures (the "Debentures") to settle outstanding debt or contractual obligations owed by Galaxy and its subsidiary Galaxy Gold Reefs (Pty) Ltd. The Debentures mature on November 20, 2019 and bear 4% interest per annum, accrued and paid at maturity.
-The principal is convertible at maturity into Common Shares, based on a pre-determined exchange rate of US\$1.00:\$1.30, at a price of \$1.00 per share.
-The interest payable on maturity is convertible into Common Shares, based on a pre-determined exchange rate of US\$1.00:\$1.30, at a price per share equivalent to the greater of \$1.00 and the Discounted Market Price (as defined by the Exchange), subject to acceptance of the Exchange.
-The conversion price of the principal and interest and the resulting number of Common Shares issuable upon conversion of the Debentures are subject to standard anti-dilution adjustment provisions and therefore, upon the completion of the rights offering (as described below), the conversion price will be adjusted downward and the number of Common Shares issuable on conversion will be adjusted upward.
+In connection with the acquisition of Galaxy, the Corporation issued approximately US\$2.4 million aggregate principal amount of unsecured convertible debentures (the "Debentures") to settle outstanding debt or contractual obligations owed by Galaxy and its subsidiary Galaxy Gold Reefs (Pty) Ltd. The Debentures mature on November 20, 2019 and bear 4% interest per annum, accrued and paid at maturity.
+The principal is convertible at maturity into Common Shares, based on a pre-determined exchange rate of US\$1.00:\$1.30, at a conversion price of \$0.58(2) per Common Share.
+The interest payable on maturity is convertible into Common Shares, based on a pre-determined exchange rate of US\$1.00:\$1.30, at a conversion price of \$0.58(2) per Common Share.
+The interest payable on maturity is convertible into Common Shares, based on a pre-determined exchange rate of US\$1.00:\$1.30, at a conversion price of \$0.58(2) per Common Share.
+The interest payable on maturity is convertible into Common Shares, based on a pre-determined exchange rate of US\$1.00:\$1.30, at a conversion price per Common Share equivalent to the greater of \$1.00 and the Discounted Market Price (as defined by the Exchange), subject to acceptance of the Exchange.
+The conversion price of the principal and interest and the resulting number of Common Shares issuable upon conversion of the Debentures are subject to standard anti-dilution adjustment provisions.